bilalmalik123/Gym/README.md

 # Gym
-all the source code is open source. also few things that I copied from are a open source code.
+All the source code is an open source code.
+Also image slider named blueberry is claimed to be open source by the original author.
+Website image links in the index page is also opensource as said by the website owner.